In this article, we’ll see how to implement a WebSocket server using Node.js.

 The very first token in the request is the HTTP method.
 This tells the server the type of operation that the client is attempting with respect to the referenced URL.
 The

-GET method is used when the client is simply requesting that the server deliver it a copy of the resource that is referenced by the specified URL.
+GET method is used when the client is simply requesting that the server deliver a copy of the resource that is referenced by the specified URL.

 A barebones example of a request header, formatted according to the HTTP RFC, looks like this: